 Comprehensive but voluntary on-farm food safety schemes are available in Australia that provide guidance on how produce should be grown, packed, prepared and distributed.
-These schemes provide varying degrees of coverage across the supply chain.
+Many of these are benchmarked to international (GFSI) requirements and include control measures that cover the microbiological risk factors FSANZ identified in this proposal.
+Schemes used in Australia provide varying degrees of coverage across the supply chain.
 While they are not mandatory, some retailers may require a primary producer to be audited against one of the schemes in order to supply their product.

-In addition to the food safety schemes, some guidance documents on the safe production and processing of horticultural products have been developed to assist primary producers.
+In addition to the food safety schemes, guidance documents on the safe production and processing of horticultural products have been developed to assist primary producers.
 However, the focus on food safety varies within these documents.
+Some initiatives targeting food safety and traceability have been completed or are being trialled, particularly for melons.
+Food safety culture initiatives are also expanding, with the growing recognition of the importance of behaviour and commitment to ensuring safe food.

-5 Annex 1 - State and territory legislation comparison
+5 Annex 1 - Comparison of state and territory legislation

-Table 4 identifies the regulators of food businesses and primary food producers in each jurisdiction.
+Table 1-1 below identifies the regulators of food businesses and primary food producers in each jurisdiction.
 It also compares the definitions of food business and primary food production in each jurisdiction.